Peruzal/xamarin-forms-guide/docs/layouts/relative-layout.md

+description: The RelativeLayout is used to position and size views using constraints.
+You can position of size views against the parent view or other sibling views.
 # Relative Layout

 The `RelativeLayout` is used to position and size views using constraints.
 You can position of size views against the parent view or other sibling views.